memgraph/gqlalchemy/docs/reference/gqlalchemy/query_builders/declarative_base.md

 **Example**:

-  Pipe the result from first part of the query for the futher use:
+  Pipe the result from first part of the query for the further use:

 - `Python` - `match().node(variable=&#x27;n&#x27;).with(&#x27;n&#x27;).execute()`
 - `Cypher` - `MATCH (n) WITH n;